A plausible mechanism of muscle stabilization in stall conditions: Introduction

-Our main result is an equilibrium phase diagram.
-In addition to the 'coherent' bi-stable phase predicted by the original HS theory and the 'melted' phase appearing at high temperatures, the obtained phase diagram shows the existence of a domain with configurations of the antiferromagnetic type containing both pre- and post-power stroke cross-bridges.
-Having such configurations is physiologically beneficial for the system, which could then anticipate the necessity of either ultrafast contraction (global switching to post-power stroke state) or ultrafast stretching (global switching to pre-power stroke state).
-The whole phase diagram is effectively controlled by a tricritical point, and we argue that a living system may benefit from being posed near such a singular point.
+The three-state systems of this type, which would be usually represented by a Potts model \cite{Ostilli2020, yeomans1992statistical}, are characterized by a tricritical point separating the line of first- and second-order transitions.
+In our two-well microscopic model, where the third well appears after statistical averaging, the \emph{tricritical} point arises as well, strongly influencing the corresponding equilibrium phase diagram.
+In addition to the 'coherent' bi-stable phase predicted by the original HS theory and the 'melted' phase appearing at high temperatures, such a phase diagram shows the existence of a domain with configurations of the antiferromagnetic type containing both pre- and post-power stroke cross-bridges.
+Acquiring such configurations may be physiologically beneficial for the system, which can then \emph{anticipate} the necessity of either ultrafast contraction (global switching to post-power stroke state) or ultrafast stretching (global switching to pre-power stroke state).
+Moreover, we argue that a living system may benefit from being posed near such a singular point.

 The paper is organized as follows.
-In Section 2, we introduce the model and show how it can be analyzed at zero temperature.
-In Section 3, we consider finite temperatures and construct the main phase diagram for the system in a hard device.
-In Section 4, we study the system in a soft device and illustrate the ensemble non-equivalence.
-We then specify in Section 5 the order parameters and study spatial correlations.
-The case study of two half-sarcomeres in series is presented in Section 6.
-Finally, in Section 7 we summarize our results.
+Section 2 discusses the feasible mechanisms behind the antiferromagnetic short-range interactions affecting neighboring myosin heads.
+The augmented HS model of a half-sarcomere is introduced in Section 3, where we study its behavior at zero temperature.
+Section 4 considers finite temperature effects and constructs the equilibrium phase diagram for the system in a hard device.
+The system in a soft device is studied in Section 5, where we also discuss the origin of the ensemble non-equivalence.
+We then specify in Section 6 the order parameters and study spatial correlations.
+The case study of two half-sarcomeres in series is presented in Section 7.
+Finally, in Section 8, we summarize our results.